Möbius plane: Relation to affine planes

 These properties essentially define an axiomatic Möbius plane.
 But the classical Möbius plane is not the only geometrical structure that satisfies the properties of an axiomatic Möbius plane.
 A simple further example of a Möbius plane can be achieved if one replaces the real numbers by rational numbers.
 The usage of complex numbers (instead of the real numbers) does not lead to a Möbius plane, because in the complex affine plane the curve $x^2+y^2=1$ is not a circle-like curve, but a hyperbola-like one.
 Fortunately there are a lot of fields (numbers) together with suitable quadratic forms that lead to Möbius planes (see below).
-Such examples are called miquelian, because they fulfill Miquel's theorem.
+Such examples are called miquelian, because they fulfill Miquel's six circles theorem.
 All these miquelian Möbius planes can be described by space models.
 The classical real Möbius plane can be considered as the geometry of circles on the unit sphere.
 The essential advantage of the space model is that any cycle is just a circle (on the sphere).